Table of Contents

 Key Takeaways

-- USDA loans target low- to moderate-income borrowers in rural areas.
+- USDA loans help low- to moderate-income homebuyers in rural communities.

 Understanding USDA Loans